DrasilOrg/Notes/human-readable code/New Variants.md

 ## $V_?$: Removing simplification: $2\sin{(a)}\cos{(a)}=\sin{(2a)}$

-To obtain the one previous, I removed flight time output, inlined its expression into landing position, and removed the offset output and offset message output.
+To obtain the one previous, I removed flight time output and inlined its expression into landing positiont.
 What's left is this: landing position.
 One of the final expression simplifications permitted after inlining expressions was the above trigonometric formula.
 With the simplification removed, $\theta$ is used twice, but the configuration remains: no caching.

 ```python
 import math